-The million dollar question.
+The million-dollar question.
 There is no yes or no answer when people ask if they should purchase a rail pass for the countries they are traveling.
-Personally, I have traveled with a Japan Rail Pass and also with a Eurail Pass, which I will touch on later.
+Personally, I have traveled by a Japan Rail Pass and also with a Eurail Pass, which I will touch on later.
 Before I go on, the number one thing I want to stress is a rail pass is what you make of it.
 I have seen more places than I would have originally because I had the rail pass.
 Knowing that I could travel anywhere within the network for “free” (because I already purchased an unlimited pass) really led to some cities and towns I would have never thought to go to.

 If I had been restricted to paying per ticket, I believe I would have concentrated more on the major destinations and would have jumped around far less.
 The rail pass gave me freedom, which is exactly what I want when I travel.
 If I meet someone at a hostel who knows of a Bunny Island, then I want to be able to go there without thinking twice about finances.